 ITAX PhD Student Award

-Starting in 2017 the Annual Congresses will feature the ITAX PhD Student Award, introduced by the journal International Tax and Public Finance (ITAX).
+Starting in 2017 the Annual Congresses feature the ITAX PhD Student Award, introduced by the journal International Tax and Public Finance (ITAX).

 The ITAX PhD Student Award is open to any current PhD student presenting at the IIPF (defined as anyone who is registered as a PhD student for the congress).